nutrianalor/ed_ex6_refactorizacion/README.md

 # Errores

-## 1.- Move this file to a named package.

-Es una mala práctica colocar todas las clases directamente en el directorio fuente de un proyecto sin una estructura de paquete.

-He creado un paquete con nombre y he movido el .java ahí.

-## 2.- Replace this use of System.out by a logger.
+## 1.- Replace this use of System.out by a logger

 Para este corregir este error escribimos lo siguiente afuera de la clase: